eleciawhite/TyPEpyt/README.md

 # TyPEpyt
-A robot that can type
+A robot that can type.
+Maybe.
+Someday.
+Baby steps.

 # test
 The test directory has the intermediate tests for setting up the MeArm system.